infinitered/gluegun/readme.md

 These are underway:

-* [Reactotron](https://github.com/reactotron/reactotron) - App for React App Inspection
+* [Reactotron](https://github.com/infinitered/reactotron) - App for React App Inspection
 * [Ignite](https://github.com/infinitered/ignite) - React Native Headstarter
 * ...next?

+# Lastly...

+Gluegun is yet another open source project by [Infinite Red](https://infinite.red).
+We love our open source community -- thanks for being a part of it!